kholmgre/VRIOT/playground/tictactoe/readme.md

 nohup forever start server.js
 ```

-The game should now be accessable by opening your browser and typing: https://your.ip.address:8080/
+The game should now be accessible by opening your browser and going to [https://your.ip.address:8080/](https://your.ip.address:8080/)

 To check if the processes have started you can use the command ps aux.
 Another alternative is to type forever -list and check if you have to processes running.
 Forever writes logs from its running processes, check the documentation for forever on info on how to do that.